ONSdigital/rm-survey-service/README.md

 The compiled executable is placed within the `build` directory tree.

 ### Docker Image
-To build the Docker image, from the project root run:
+To build the Docker image, first compile the code using `make` then from the project root run:

 ```
 docker build -t "sdcplatform/surveysvc" .
 ```

 ## Running
-Compile the service first using `make` then execute the binary in the background using `./surveysvc &` from within the `bin` directory within the `build` directory tree.
+First compile the code using `make` then execute the binary in the background using `./surveysvc &` from within the `bin` directory within the `build` directory tree.

 The following environment variables may be overridden: